 The values and calculations in this report were determined by applying statistical analysis and projections to system data and the assumptions listed.
-There is sometimes a tendency for readers to either dismiss results as mere "guesses" or alternatively ascribe absolute accuracy.
-In fact, neither of these descriptions is valid.
+There is sometimes a tendency for readers to either dismiss results as mere "guesses" or alternatively to ascribe a greater degree of accuracy to the results than is warranted.
+In fact, neither of these assessments is valid.
 Actuarial calculations by their very nature involve estimations.
 As such, it is likely that eventual results will differ from those presented.
-The degree to which such differences evolve will depend on several factors including the completeness and accuracy of data used; the degree to which assumptions approximate future experience, and the extent to which the mathematical model accurately describes the plan's design and future outcomes.
+The degree to which such differences evolve will depend on several factors including the completeness and accuracy of the data utilized, the degree to which assumptions approximate future experience, and the extent to which the mathematical model accurately describes the plan's design and future outcomes.

 Data quality varies from system to system and year to year.
 The data inputs involve both asset information and census information of plan participants.
 In both cases, the actuary must rely on third parties; nevertheless, steps are taken to reduce the probability and degree of errors.
-The development of assumptions is primarily the task of the actuary; however, information and advice from plan administrators, staff and other professionals may be factored into the formation of assumptions.
-The process of setting assumptions is based primarily on analysis of past trends, but modification and historical experience is often required when the actuary has reason to believe that future circumstances may vary significantly from the past.
+The development of assumptions is primarily the task of the actuary; however, information and advice from plan administrators, staff, and other professionals may be factored into the formation of assumptions.
+The process of setting assumptions is based primarily on analysis of past trends, but modification of historical experience is often required when the actuary has reason to believe that future circumstances may vary significantly from the past.
 Setting assumptions includes but is not limited to collecting past plan experience and studying general population demographics and economic factors from the past.
 The actuary will also consider current and future macro-economic and financial expectations as well as factors that are likely to impact the particular group under consideration.
-Hence, assumptions will also reflect the actuary's judgment in such areas as expectation of population increase and turnover for the plan in view of the particular factors which impact participants.
+Hence, assumptions will also reflect the actuary's judgment with regard to future changes in plan population and decrements in view of the particular factors which impact participants.
 Thus, the process of setting assumptions is not mere "guess work" but rather a process of mathematical analysis of past experience and of those factors likely to impact the future.